Updated: December 18, 2025

 Braga is an exciting and vibrant city with plenty to offer for people from all walks of life.
 Some of its biggest advantages are:

-• A broad variety of cultural events and festivals
+- A wide variety of cultural events and festivals

 Resident access to the national health service (Serviço Nacional de Saúde) or affordable private healthcare